Skip to main content

 Watch the video

-Note: When a balancing journal is created, the journals' effect is removed from your trial balance.
-This is based on the expectation that your source system will contain these journals, and they will be re-imported the next time you load or re-import your trial balance.
+Note: When a balancing journal is created, the journals' effect is removed from the trial balance.
+This is based on the expectation that your source system will contain these journals, and these trial balance figures will be re-imported automatically to reflect this.

 If you do not wish to create a balancing journal, you can simply untick the 'Flag as Pending Export to Client File' checkbox.
 This will ensure your journals continue to impact your trial balance figures and do not get pushed back to the client's file.